 - Personal Assessment: Designed to help you understand your existing assets.
 Every person has a unique perspective and set of skills.
-You will be asked about your personal strengths, your support network, and your goals. - Goals & Outcomes: This module helps you brainstorm and crystalize the goals and outcomes you would like to achieve. - Measurement: This module helps you form some concrete points on how you will measure and evaluate your goals. - Vision: Now your challenge is to help your Club create a compelling vision of the future that is better because goals are being achieved.
+You will be asked about your personal strengths, your support network, and your goals. - Goals & Outcomes: This module helps you brainstorm and crystallize the goals and outcomes you would like to achieve. - Measurement: This module helps you form some concrete points on how you will measure and evaluate your goals.

+Vision: Now your challenge is to help your Club create a compelling vision of the future that is better because goals are being achieved.
 This is where you engage your Club in creating a vision of an extraordinary future.
 It's exciting and inspirational and can serve as a way of building a strong team consensus for where the Club wants to go.
-This module is designed to help you with the work to create this motivating approach and lead the Club into a strategic planning exercise. - Strategy & Planning: This module will help you engage your Club's support to develop a strategy for enacting your goals.
+This module is designed to help you create this motivating approach and lead the Club into a strategic planning exercise.

+Strategy & Planning: This module will help you engage your Club's support to develop a strategy for enacting your goals.
 "A goal without a plan is just a wish".

-Leadership Skills: Required Competencies of successful Leadership are worth your exploration at PETS and are drivers of virtually all our Curriculum and Presentations.
+Leadership Skills: Required competencies of successful Leadership are worth your exploration at PETS and are drivers of virtually all our curriculum and presentations.
 They Include:

 - Accept the empowerment of Club leadership granted by your Club.
-You have been bestowed with the power to successfully lead your organization. - Develop a Club culture of vibrancy that creates the energy necessary to act on desired change, new directions and Club goals. - Draft of a Club Leadership Action Plan to unify and focus on agreed upon goals - Create a leadership team to assist you in achieving desired outcomes.
+You have been bestowed with the power to successfully lead your organization. - Develop a Club culture of vibrancy that creates the energy necessary to act on desired change, new directions and Club goals. - Draft a Club Enhancement Plan to unify and focus on agreed upon goals. - Create a leadership team to assist you in achieving desired outcomes.

-PETS 2021 Training Framework
+PETS 2022 Training Framework

-The curriculum designed by PETS is focused on the leadership skills outlined above, the new Strategic Development Plan of Rotary International and the positive experiences of Clubs across our Country that have led the adoption of innovation and change that acknowledges the changing world in which we all function.
+The curriculum designed by PETS is focused on the leadership skills outlined above, the new Strategic Development Plan of Rotary International and the positive experiences of Clubs across our countries that have led the adoption of innovation and change that acknowledges the changing world in which we all function.

 The PETS experience will include inspirational speakers, core courses that will address programming areas that will assist you in planning for your Presidency and Club performance as well as new curriculum that is based on the strategic direction and innovation of Rotary International.
-In collaboration of each of our participating districts, you will also be guided through the formulation of a draft Club Leadership and Operation Plan that you will be able to share with your Club in March of 2021.
+In collaboration with each of our participating districts, you will also be guided through the formulation of a draft Club Enhancement Plan that you will be able to share with your Club in March of 2022.